-Sansar and Intel remake The Smithsonian’s art of Burning Man exhibit in VR
+Sansar and Intel remake the Smithsonian’s art of Burning Man exhibit in VR

 “We had an idea that VR would be a compelling medium to take people to places they haven’t gone to, or will never go to, and produce really meaningful experiences,” Puran said.

 Intel reached out to The Smithsonian, and it responded wholeheartedly.
-Puran toured The Smithsonian Museum of American Art over five hours, led by a curator.
+Puran toured the Smithsonian American Art Museum for over five hours, led by a curator.
 And he felt like everyone should have this kind of personal experience.

 “The director tells you why America’s art museum is so important,” he said.
 “As we walked through, we realized there was something really big here.
 You could turn each art piece into an experience, a story.”

 In 2016, the museum and Intel created a VR exhibit dubbed Beyond the Walls, a room-scale VR experience with the HTC Vive system.
 It reproduced a garden that a grieving husband, Henry Adams, created for his wife, Marian Hooper “Clover” Adams.
 She killed herself by drinking the poisonous chemicals used to develop film.
-He commissioned sculptor August Saint-Gaudens to create a memorial that would express the Buddhist idea of nirvana.
+He commissioned sculptor Augustus Saint-Gaudens to create a memorial that would express the Buddhist idea of nirvana.
 The VR exhibit was a big success, and it led to more collaboration.

 “We got amazing feedback,” Puran said.
-“For people who don’t go to D.C., how could we make this more accessible.
+“For people who don’t go to D.C., how could we make this more accessible?
 We decided to re-create the Renwick.”

 We met Atkinson in a lobby of the VR version of the Renwick, and then she showed us the first piece in the entrance.
 It was an arch, dubbed Paper Arch, made out of paper in real life and looming above us in VR.
 It was created by Michael Garlington and Natalia Bertotti.
 They built it special for the museum, since the original work was actually burned at Burning Man.